Intrepid homesteaders ascend Portland’s Munjoy Hill reviving once-neglected neighborhoods with creative housing concepts.

 Although they laugh at being in their “Golden Years,” the Reeds have thoughtfully installed a residential elevator to enjoy the vertical life they have created.
 I’m impressed — this romantic couple has done some serious forward-thinking.
 “Two couples together make it work — we couldn’t have done it on our own.”

 Developer Peter Bass and two architects, David Lloyd of Archetype and Jenny Scheu of Redhouse Architects, plus builder John Ryan of Wright-Ryan Construction, teamed up to build a three-unit on a vacant lot at on Waterville Street in the East End.
 “We can do this — we can downsize to a single story,” said Jenny Scheu, who with her husband John Ryan, downsized-up on the top floor.

-Architect David Lloyd, left, and his wife Nancy Adams took the ground floor, and Peter Bass and his wife, artist Lin Lisberger, took the second.
+Architect David Lloyd, above, and his wife Nancy Adams took the ground floor, and Peter Bass and his wife, artist Lin Lisberger, took the second.
 Now the “Waterville Triad” occupies three stacked modern condo units.
 “We knew it was a group that was fun and good humored.
 Everybody was on the same page.
 None of us wanted fancy place, we wanted the building to be practical – not an ‘Architectural Statement.’”